jaredpdesigns/jaredpendergraft.com/src/_projects/2016-03-01-yodlerestaurants.md

 ## Client Dashboard

 The client dashboard was one of the most intricate parts of the project.
-Two variations of the dashboard were created — one for restaurant managers (the ‘blue’ dashboard) to interact with reviews — and a second variation (the ‘gray’ dashboard) used by Yodle to manage individual restaurant accounts.
+Two variations of the dashboard were created—one for restaurant managers (the ‘blue’ dashboard) to interact with reviews—and a second variation (the ‘gray’ dashboard) used by Yodle to manage individual restaurant accounts.
 They are visually similar but serve very different purposes.

 {% include project__img.html
 img__path = "yodlerestaurants/yodlerestaurants-reviews.png"